-Leann Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage
+LeAnn Rimes’ Blue Dress Falls Down To Flaunt Major Cleavage

 Just a little reminder to stay hydrated this weekend ????????….
 AND a reminder to all my sisters, to unleash your inner goddess for a little play time! ????☀️ #staywetstaywild #stayhydrated #unleashthegodess #playtime #summertime #feelinghothothot #heatwave #deadofsummer #flashbackfriday to a HOT day in the desert, shooting with the incredible @sarahertelphoto #fbf #flashback

-As previously reported by The Inquisitr, Leann Rimes is not only known for her singing voice, but her acting as well.
+As previously reported by The Inquisitr, LeAnn Rimes is not only known for her singing voice, but her acting as well.
 She recently starred in a Christmas movie for The Hallmark Channel, where she got to show off her acting chops.

 Rimes spoke out about the movie, revealing that it held a special place in her heart because it touched on the theme of step-parenting.